Servant’s Heart is helping hurricane victims from Panama City to Virginia and in Miami!

 provision for those suffering and for every agency, program and

-ministry helping victims in need.
+ministry helping those in need.